g-kalani/IndiaQuant-MCP/README.md

 # IndiaQuant MCP

 An MCP server that connects Claude to live Indian stock market data.
-Built for the IndiaQuant take-home assignment.

 Once connected, you can ask Claude things like:
 - "Should I buy HDFC Bank right now?"